zeeshanshaheen569/coding-task-react/README.md

 ### The Task

-Please build a simple UI which allows the user to view Donation Items and create new Donation Items.
+Please build a simple UI which allows the user to view donation items and create new donation items.

-A Donation Item is an item which can be donated towards by a donor, similar to a Product in an e-commerce setting.
+A donation item is an item which can be donated towards by a donor, similar to a product in an e-commerce setting.

 Using React, please build a simple UI (single page) which integrates with the API provided.
 The user should be able to: